We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Blend one or more celery stalks with water, and drink the juice.

-Like other plant extracts, it’s possible for celery to interact with other medications or treatments, which may cause unwanted effects.
+Like other plant extracts, celery can interact with other medications or treatments, which may cause unwanted effects.
 It’s always best to check with a doctor before trying new remedies.

-The American Stroke Association notes that some medications used to lower cholesterol may interact with pomegranate juice.
-If you’re taking any medications, talk with a doctor before trying pomegranate juice.
+The American Stroke Association notes that some medications to lower cholesterol may interact with pomegranate juice.
+If you’re taking any medications, talk with a doctor before use.

-The broth from cooked kidney beans is a traditional dish, often used in India.
-Some people claim that it can improve urinary and kidney health, but there’s little evidence to say whether this remedy is effective.
-To try it, simply strain the liquid from cooked beans and drink it several times a day.
+The broth from cooked kidney beans is a traditional dish often consumed in India.
+Some people claim it can improve urinary and kidney health, but there’s little evidence to say whether this remedy is effective.
+To try it, simply strain the liquid from cooked beans and drink it several times daily.

-The following home remedies may contain ingredients that aren’t already in your kitchen.
-You should be able to buy them from your local health food store or online.
+The following home remedies may contain ingredients that may not already be in your kitchen.
+You may be able to buy them at your local health food store or online.

-You can make fresh dandelion juice from the plant’s leaves or buy the roots as a tea or extract.
+If you’d like to try it, you can make dandelion juice from the plant’s leaves or buy the roots as a tea or extract.

-While small amounts of dandelion are likely safe for most people, it’s not known whether it’s safe to consume dandelion products in large amounts.
-Some people can be allergic to dandelion, especially if you have an allergy to ragweed, marigolds, chrysanthemums, or daisies.
+While small amounts of dandelion are likely safe for most people, it’s unknown whether consuming large quantities is safe.
+Some people can be allergic to dandelion, especially those with an allergy to:

-High doses of dandelion may be unsafe for people with certain health conditions, such as:
+High doses may be unsafe for people with certain health conditions, such as:

 • heart conditions